aws-samples/streaming-syslog-to-aws-security-hub-sample/README.md

 ## Overview

-This project has a forthcoming [blog](https://aws.amazon.com/blogs/) which will provide greater detail regarding this solution.
+Most AWS customers have operating systems, firewalls, Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), etc. capable of emitting events via Syslog for observability.
+The purpose of this project is to provide a sample [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) project to create all the necessary resources for you to receive streaming Syslog events, parse and transform these events to [AWS Security Finding Format (ASFF)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html), and lastly continuously ingest these events as findings in [AWS Security Hub](https://aws.amazon.com/security-hub/).

+This project includes a sample Syslog event from a [Dragos SiteStore](https://www.dragos.com/) system for testing purposes, and a custom Lambda function for parsing and transforming Dragos events.
+[Dragos](https://www.dragos.com/) is a member of the [AWS Partner Network](https://partners.amazonaws.com/partners/0010h00001jBdt3AAC/Dragos), and provides Industrial Strength Cybersecurity for industrial infrastructure.

 This sample is provided for demonstration purposes only, to serve as a starting point to help you customize for your source system.
 A basic understanding of [Syslog](https://en.wikipedia.org/wiki/Syslog) and how the source system emitting Syslog events maps its fields to Syslog Common Event Format (CEF) is necessary for customization of the provided project.

+*This project has a forthcoming [blog](https://aws.amazon.com/blogs/) which will provide greater detail regarding this solution.*

 ## Solution Overview